 - Power Plants

 Urengoyskaya SDPP was built between 1984 and 1987.
 In 1990 and 1992, two phases of pilot-backup CHPP were added to the plant.
 They were launched in August, 1990, and December, 1991, respectively.
 By 1992, the power plant was working at full capacity.
-Construction of Urengoyskaya SDPP was put on hold in 1994 and resumed only in 2007.
-Construction of a new power generation unit started in 2008.
+The construction of the Urengoyskaya SDPP was halted in 1994 due to the economic crisis in the country.

-The first PGU-450 unit was commissioned on November 5, 2012.
-The new unit meets the latest environmental safety and power efficiency standards.
+The new power unit meets the latest environmental safety and power efficiency standards.
 It uses a combination of gas and steam turbine units in a combined cycle to produce additional heat and electricity thus increasing the overall energy efficiency.
-The new unit works with up to 50.6% efficiency, saving up to 20-25% of fuel compared to conventional steam power plants.
-Its launch was a major step forward for Urengoyskaya SDPP and the whole energy industry of Yamal-Nenets Autonomous Area.
+Its launch was a major step forward for the Urengoyskaya SDPP and the whole energy industry of Yamal-Nenets Autonomous Area.